hamRS/CryptoBot/README.md

 # CryptoBot
-Tottally accurate and completly serius cryptoBot using the LunarCrash API 🚀
+Tottally accurate and completly serius cryptoBot for discord using the LunarCrash API 🚀